Skip to content

 Local county tax assessors perform the bi-annual tax assessments, and tax collectors send out bills and collect the money.
 The Montana Department of Revenue oversees these local tax officials.

-Property tax records must detail the following information:
+Montana's Property tax records must detail the following information:

 • Tax Rate - Each property falls under a local taxing area with a different tax rate from other places.
 The document should specify the taxing area and rate.
 It may also include a breakdown of applicable taxes.